-This documentation describes how all Jane libraries work to generate the code.
-It is mainly oriented for people wanting to contribute to this library.
+This documentation describes how JsonSchema & OpenAPI Jane libraries work to generate the code.
+It is mainly oriented for people wanting to contribute to theses libraries.

-This library is based on 3 different steps:
+Theses libraries is based on 3 different steps:

-1.1 Guessing
+2.1 Guessing

 First step is to guess a set of metadata given a specification (JsonSchema or OpenAPI at the time of writing this).
 To do so, it will read the specification, transform it into objects and pass it to guessers implementing one of the GuesserInterface.